Lawrenceeeeeeee/python_rotaeno_stabilizer/README_EN.md

 ## Features

-- No need to install Adobe After Effects; rendering can be done with just one click.
+- No need to install Adobe After Effects; rendering can be done with just one command.
 - Supports batch processing of videos.

 ## Installation